Beckman Coulter, Inc.

 Loyola University Medical Center

-David W. Hecht, MD, MS, MBA, is the John W Clarke Professor and Chairman of the Department of Medicine, Co-Director of the Division of Infectious Disease and Immunology Institute, and Chair of the Clinical Leadership Council at Loyola University Chicago and Loyola University Health System.
-Dr. Hecht’s research focuses on Bacteroides antibiotic resistance, for which he is recognized nationally and internationally, and is past president of the Anaerobe Society of the Americas.
-Dr. Hecht has served as the Chair of the Anaerobe Working Group and voting member of the Antimicrobial Subcommittee for CLSI since 1997.
-Dr. Hecht received his MS in Medical Microbiology from the University of Missouri, his MD from Stritch School of Medicine, a residency in Internal Medicine at the University of Minnesota, and fellowship in Geographic Medicine at New England Medical Center and Microbiology and Molecular at Tufts University in Boston.
+David W. Hecht, MD, MS, MBA, is a Professor of Medicine and Infectious Diseases, and former Chair of the Department of Medicine Loyola University Chicago.
+He is currently the Senior Vice President of Clinical Affairs at Loyola University Health System in Maywood, Illinois.
+Dr. Hecht’s research focuses on Bacteroides antibiotic resistance, for which he is recognized nationally and internationally, and he is the past-president of the Anaerobe Society of the Americas.
+Dr. Hecht previously served as the Chairholder of the Anaerobe Working Group and a voting member of the CLSI Subcommittee on Antimicrobial Susceptibility Testing from 1997–2012.
+Dr. Hecht received his MS in Medical Microbiology from the University of Missouri in Columbia, Missouri; his MD from Stritch School of Medicine in Maywood, Illinois; a residency in Internal Medicine at the University of Minnesota in Minneapolis, Minnesota; a fellowship in Geographic Medicine and Infectious Disease at New England Medical Center in Boston, Massachusetts; and a fellowship in Microbiology and Molecular at Tufts University in Boston, Massachusetts.

 Philip Lively has been Vice President, Information Technology Application and Development of ASTM International since June 1999.
 He is the senior executive responsible for all aspects of ASTM’s information technology (IT) and systems, both internal and Web related.
 Lively has an MBA in Finance and serves on ASTM’s Investment Committee.
 He brings several years of marketing experience, including research, promotion, and product development, to his IT responsibilities.